notonthehighstreet/svelte/README.md

 end
 ```

+## Limitations

+Svelte is still a work in progress gem and it lacks some features that will be
+implemented in the future.
+Feel free to request or comment on what you'd like
+to see supported.
+Here is a non exhaustive list of the pitfalls we've identified
+so far:

+* Supports `application/json` request and response types only
+* API calls return a raw [Faraday::Response] objects.
+We'll support returning
+  dynamically generated model responses based on the Swagger spec response
+  schema
+* Request parameter validation is only done for url based parameters.
+    It'd be possible to add validations to all parameters of the request.
+    In fact the `ModelFactory` already provides that functionality, but it
+    requires the client to call `valid?` on the requests to perform the
+    validation.
+This should happen automatically

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.